vladimir-vg/batiscaph/README.md

  - [ ] when context is selected, highlight all time segments where lines of this context were executed.
  - [ ] capture and display on map all stdout during batiscaph steps.
 Allow to see all stdout as usuall wall of text, but with pointing out who sent each piece on the map.

+ - [ ] grab more info about opened files, path and params.
+Since we trace all ports globaly anyway.
  - [ ] make javascript tree/layout looks exactly as delta, but with some additional calculated data.
  - [ ] figure out how to correctly display one process owning many ports.
+More complicated layout system?
  - [ ] generate process mention expressions using record syntax when possible.
  - [ ] mechanism of skipping some of the messages if there are too many of them.
 Properly display that some messages were skipped.
  - [ ] collect and display info about, creating, deleting, owning and transferring (ets:give_away/3) ETS tables.